hashicorp/terraform-provider-aws/website/docs/d/networkmanager_link.html.markdown

   Retrieve information about a link.
 ---

-# Data Source:  aws_networkmanager_site
+# Data Source:  aws_networkmanager_link

-Retrieve information about a site.
+Retrieve information about a link.

 ## Example Usage